Respite care for adults with learning disabilities

 Short break respite care for adults with learning disabilities can include:

-- planned or emergency respite in one of our short break units
+- planned or emergency respite in our short break unit

 - respite offered through the Shared Lives Scheme

 - innovative respite in the community, such as in hotels or cottages - our Short Breaks Bureau has more information and advice

 If you, or the person you are caring for, would like short break respite care, please contact your local social work office and ask for an assessment.
 The amount of short breaks each person using the service and their family get depends on your individual needs and your home or family situation.